isomerpages/moe-riversidesec2/_resources/Secondary 1 Registration 2025/Mother Tongue Languages.md

 <br>or</p>
 </li>
 <li>
-<p>Students with an overall PSLE score of 9-14 (inclusive) and obtained AL1/AL2
+<p>Students with an overall PSLE score of 9 to 14 (inclusive) and obtained
-in MTL or Distinction/Merit in HMTL</p>
+AL1/AL2 in MTL or Distinction/Merit in HMTL</p>
 </li>
 </ul>
 <p>For students who are eligible (meet MOE's criteria) to offer HMTL, the